-Nature of the hazard Climate change is not likely Coventry. to influence the e the nature of future high wind events in Location Ocation Climate change is not likely to influence the location of future high wind events.
-Table 14 shows Coventry's historical and future projections for wind speed und different climate change models.
-These models indicate that it is unlikely the climate change will influence the extent of future wind speeds.
-Table 14- ClimRR Climate Projection Report-Wind Speed High Wind Wind_Speed Hist. entury RCP 8.5 Century RCP 8.5 Extent ANNUAL Wind Speed (Mph) 7.51 7.48 7.51 7.64 7.41 Source: Climate Risk and Resilienc e Portal (ClimRR) 202 4 Mid-Century Wind Analysis: Under RCP 4.5, the annual a represents a -0.03 mph chaverage wind speed at mid change from the baseline. verage wind spec ange from the b ed at mic aseline. d-century Under R is 7.48 CP 8.5, mph which the annual
+Nature of the hazardClimate change is not likely to influence the nature of future high wind ever Coventry.
+Location Climate change is not likely to influence the location of future high wind events in Coventry.
+Table 14 shows Coventry's historical and future projections for wind speed under different climate change models.
+These models indicate that it is unlikely that climate change will influence the extent of future wind speeds.
+Table 14- ClimRR Climate Projection Report-Wind Speed High Wind Wind_Speed Hist. entury RCP 8.5 Century RCP 8.5 Extent ANNUAL Wind Speed (Mph) 7.51 7.48 7.51 7.64 7.41 Source: Climate Risk and Resilier nce Portal (ClimRR) 202 4 Mid-Century Wind Analysis Under RCP 4.5, the annual represents a -0.03 mph ch average wind speed at mi change from the baseline. average wind spean nange from the b ed at mic aseline. l-century Under R is 7.48 CP 8.5, mph which the annual